Chris Uhlmann: Career

 on social media when he appeared on Today, where he stated that the Sky News television channel, 2GB radio station and News Corp Australia were "waging a war" against Prime Minister of Australia Malcolm Turnbull.
-When asked how he expected presenters on Sky or 2GB to respond, he said he "couldn't give a rat's arse", adding "If you dish it out, you have to be prepared to take it".

 Uhlmann retired in October 2022 and Charles Croucher was appointed political editor for Nine News.
 In April 2024, Uhlmann joined Sky News as a political contributor, and The Australian newspaper as a columnist.